+• policy.password.age (Integer)

-- policy.password.pattern (String) RegEx pattern for the password, example and default value: "^.3,\$" - policy.password.age (Integer) Maximum validity period, in number of days, example "183" (6 months), default value: "5500" (= 15 years, i.e., no password change enforced).
-In case you would like to have the engineer change his password asap, use one of the two following values:
+Maximum validity period, in number of days, example "183" (6 months), default value: "5500" (= 15 years, i.e., no password change enforced).

-- 0 The engineer will be forced to change his password on the next login. - 1 The engineer will be forced to change his password the next day. - policy.rotation.ratio (Integer) This defines the number of previous passwords which may not be identical, example and default value: "1". - policy.username.case.sensitive (Boolean) Defines whether the password is case-sensitive.
+- policy.rotation.ratio (Integer) - This defines the number of previous passwords which may not be identical, example and default value: "1". - policy.username.case.sensitive (Boolean) Defines whether the password is case-sensitive.
 Example and default value: "true".
 Note that this setting is affected by the MySQL collation setting and needs the correct collation to work properly with MySQL.